 Check out our post Plaza de la Catedral and Around in Old Havana for more information.

-If you aren’t exhausted after tackling Old Havana’s five plazas, then there are still a few more attractions to visit.
+If you aren’t exhausted after tackling Old Havana’s five or six plazas, then there are still a few more attractions to visit.

 From Plaza de la Catedral, head down Calle Obispo to start the second leg of your self-guided walking tour.